 The GDPR does not put a time limit for consent.
 Context is far more important.
 If your processing operations or purposes evolve then your original consent may no longer be specific or informed enough to be valid.
 If this happens you will need to seek fresh consent or identify another lawful basis.

-What about Children and Consent?
+Children and Consent

 Article 8 of the GDPR describes when a child can and cannot give consent.
 It states that if that child is at least 16 years old then they are capable of consenting to their personal data being processed.
 Otherwise, if they are under 16 years old you must gain consent from the holder of parental responsibility over the child.